epics-containers/awusb/docs/tutorials/commissioning_raspi.md

 1. Obtain the latest Raspberry Pi usb-remote server image.
     - At DLS this is available at /dls_sw/apps TODO: add path here.
-    - giles' latest image can be downloaded from here: https://drive.google.com/file/d/1pvCIkpnDC90Z086w6k2WjTKtdAcx9RPU/view?usp=sharing
+    - giles' latest image can be downloaded from here: [raspi-lite-usb-remote-2.1.0.img on Google Drive][raspiImageLink]
     - Alternatively, build your own image using the instructions at [Create a New Raspberry Pi Boot Image From Scratch](../how-to/new_raspi.md).
 1. Insert a microSD card of at least 16GB capacity into a card reader connected to your computer.
 1. Use `lsblk` to identify the device name of the microSD card (e.g. `/dev/sdb`).